Last Updated on February 12, 2023 by Paul Guzman

 One big exception is if you are having company over and are wanting flowering plants when they arrive.
 Ok… let us continue.

 All nurseries will let you turn over small potted plants to check on the root system of flowering plants.
 You should check the roots before you fork out the money to purchase the plant.
 Of course, if the roots are in bad condition the rest of the plant stems, foliage, and buds will also look bad.

 They will look leggy and or droopy.
 If the roots are just slightly out of shape, then you won’t be able to tell just by looking at them.
 Most perennials, annuals, and flowering plants come in 6-pack, 4″ or 6″ plastic containers.

 Here are a few things to look for.
 Brittle roots indicate poor and or no watering.
 Soft dark brown slimy roots are a sign of root rot… too much water.
 The roots should always be a firm, perfectly well-formed infrastructure that holds all the soil together.

-One can easily tell if the roots are before or past their prime, depending on the root to soil ratio.
-If there are a ridiculous amount of roots with little soil, or a bunch of soil with few roots, you should not buy that plant.
+One can easily tell if the roots are before or past their prime, depending on the root-to-soil ratio.
+If there are a ridiculous number of roots with little soil, or a bunch of soil with few roots, you should not buy that plant.

 Always give the nursery a chance before writing them off as horrendous.
 After all, they are (usually) professionals who have been dealing with plants for years.

-So if you decide to take the easy route and get a plant from a nursery, you just have to remember that the health of the plants has been left up to someone you don’t know.
+So, if you decide to take the easy route and get a plant from a nursery, you just must remember that the health of the plants has been left up to someone you don’t know.
 Usually, they do a good job, but you should always check for yourself.